 Being a confident performer

 Perfect Practice Makes Perfect

 Practising for the Real Thing

 Dr Paul McCarthy is the first-ever resident Sport Psychologist at the home of golf – St Andrews Links – and a Lecturer in Psychology at Glasgow Caledonian University.
 He has published numerous academic papers and books in sport and exercise psychology.
 He is a registered Sport Psychologist (HCPC) with over 15 years of experience working as a consultant in amateur and professional golf.

-Dr Marc Jones is a Reader in Sport and Exercise Psychology at Staffordshire University and has published over forty academic papers mostly in the area of stress and emotion.
+Prof Marc Jones is a Professor in Sport and Exercise Psychology at Manchester Metropolitan University and has published over forty academic papers mostly in the area of stress and emotion.
 He is a registered Sport Psychologist (HCPC) and is currently working as a consultant in professional football and golf.

 Authors: Dr Paul McCarthy and Dr Marc Jones